-ESDD further identified additional measures to be implemented as part of best practice and which have been included in an agreed Environmental and Social Action Plan (ESAP).
-These comprise, inter alia, additional monitoring and the appointment of an independent expert to monitor and reevaluate any bird and bat impacts, as well as support the Developer in the assessment of additional cumulative impacts.
-It should be noted that during the ESIA preparation, some wind turbine locations were changed in order to reduce impact on birds and noise impact to local residents.
+The ESDD further identified additional measures to be implemented as part of best practice and which have been included in the initial and updated ESAP.
+These comprise, inter alia, additional monitoring, including carcass monitoring and the continued employment of an independent expert to monitor and re-evaluate any bird and bat impacts.
+An ESIA disclosure package for both the initial project and the extension is available on the Company's and Bank websites.

 Company Contact Information

 Further information regarding the EBRD’s approach to measuring transition impact is available here.